-New feature: You can search the closed captions of the CURRENTLY-SELECTED movie for a
+New feature (optional): You can now search the captions of the CURRENTLY-SELECTED movie for a

 word or phrase.
 If found, it will re-position the video to a point 3 seconds before the word or phrase appears.